-Ming watches again shows that being unique, paying incredible attention to detail, and charging fair prices can yield positive sales results.
+Ming watches again show that being unique, paying incredible attention to detail, and charging fair prices can yield positive sales results.

 With the introduction of the 27.01 collection today, Singapore-based watch brand Ming showed off their thinnest, most dressy timepiece to date.